-For sightings of bears, wolves, coyotes and cougars in urban areas, wildlife in conflict, or injured wildlife, please call the Conservation Officer Service (1.877.952.7277) or report online COS RAPP Line online form.
+For sightings of bears, wolves, coyotes and cougars in urban areas, wildlife in conflict, or injured wildlife, please call the BC Conservation Officer Service (COS) at 1.877.952.7277 or complete the Report All Poachers and Polluters (RAPP) online form.

-These reports are updated daily on WildSafeBC’s Wildlife Alert Reporting Program which is free for anyone to view, create non-conflict wildlife reports or to sign up for alerts.
+These reports are updated daily on WildSafeBC’s Wildlife Alert Reporting Program.
+This program is free for anyone to view, create non-conflict wildlife reports or to sign up for alerts.

 For information on wildlife and safety, to book a presentation or to report attractant management concerns, please contact the local WildSafeBC Coordinator at email@example.com.

 For bylaw infractions that can lead to human-wildlife conflicts in the qathet region, please contact the bylaw officer at: 1.604.485.8600.